Gisela Januszewska

 Gisela Januszewska (also known by surnames Kuhn, Rosenfeld and Roda; 22 January 1867 – 2 March 1943) was an Austrian physician.
-Having earned her degree in Switzerland, she briefly worked in Germany before becoming the first female physician in the Serbian town of Banja Luka.
-She received highest decorations for her service during the First World War and social activism in Austria afterwards, but was deported to a Nazi concentration camp, where she died, during the Second World War.
+Having earned her degree in Switzerland, she briefly worked in Germany before becoming the first female physician in the ethnically Serbian town of Banja Luka in Bosnia Herzegovina within the Austro-Hungarian Empire.
+She received the highest decorations for her service during the First World War and social activism in Austria afterwards, but was deported to a Nazi concentration camp, where she died, during the Second World War.

 Early life and education

 Gisela Januszewska was born on 22 January 1867 in the Moravian village of Drnovice, then part of Austria-Hungary and now in the Czech Republic.
 She was one of five children of Leopold Rosenfeld, an estate manager in the Slavonian town of Grubišno Polje.
 The family was Jewish, and were informally called Roda (Serbo-Croatian word for stork).
 Januszewska's younger brother Alexander, a satire writer, legally adopted that name.
 After attending a private school in Brno, she married the much older Joachim Kuhn.
-Feeling trapped in the marriage, she filed for a divorce within a few years.
+Feeling trapped in the marriage, she filed for divorce within a few years.
 Januszewska then moved to Switzerland, where she took matura and enrolled in the University of Zürich.
 She received a degree in medicine as Gisela Kuhn on 12 April 1898.